storm-enroute/storm-enroute.github.io/coroutines/docs/faq.md

 Second,
 thread-driven concurrency decreases the amount of control a client has.
-If a coroutine were to
+If a coroutine were to run on a separate thread, the caller would have no idea if the coroutine completed or was suspended, unless some sort of synchronization were employed.

-And Scala coroutines are used to express *asynchrony*.
+Scala coroutines are primarily used to express *asynchrony* between several computations.
+Asynchrony is present in many systems, not just concurrent systems.
+For example, callbacks for user input events in a UI are asynchronous computations, but in most UIs, they execute on a single thread.
-Note that concurrency implies asynchrony, but asynchrony does not imply concurrency
+Note that **concurrency implies asynchrony, but asynchrony does not imply concurrency**
 (if in doubt about this statement, just remember JavaScript and its execution model).